kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 A cluster admin wants to control costs while giving application developers the freedom to optimize their applications.
 They set a per VolumeAttributesClass limit to the maximum count of PVCs that can be specified in a cluster ResourceQuota.
 When an application dev modifies a PVC to request a higher tier of VolumeAttributesClass but there is no quota, the request is rejected.
 As the ResourceQuota is a cluster-scoped object, only the cluster admin and not application devs can change limits.

-An example of defining ResourceQuota for VolumeAttributesClass:
+An example of defining ResourceQuota with [Scope](https://kubernetes.io/docs/concepts/policy/resource-quotas/#quota-scopes) for VolumeAttributesClass:

 ```
 apiVersion: v1
 kind: ResourceQuota
 metadata:
-  name: vacquota
+  name: gold-pvcs
 spec:
   hard:
-  // Across all persistent volume claims associated with the
-  // <volume-attributes-class-name>, the total number of persistent volume claims
-  // that can exist in the namespace.
-<volume-attributes-class-name>.VolumeAttributesClass.storage.k8s.io/persistentvolumeclaims: "5"
-  ...
+    count/persistentvolumeclaims: "10"
+  scopeSelector:
+    matchExpressions:
+    - operator : In
+      scopeName: VolumeAttributesClass # Match persistentvolumesclaims that references the specified volume attributes class.
+      values: ["gold"]
 ```

+The VolumeAttributesClass scope restricts a quota to track the following resource: PVCs in a VolumeAttributesClass.
+We are calculating spec.volumeAttributesClass, status.currentVolumeAttributesClass and status.modifyVolumeStatus.targetVolumeAttributesClassName with support of matchExpressions(In, NotIn, Exists, DoesNotExist).

+Note:
+1. The quota check is only happening at the spec.volumeAttributesClass update.
+Thus quota check will NOT block status(status.currentVolumeAttributesClass and status.modifyVolumeStatus.targetVolumeAttributesClassName) update in external-resizer.
-Note: These Administrator Quota Restrictions are not available for Kubernetes versions ≤ v1.31, due to a [bug](https://github.com/kubernetes/kubernetes/issues/124436) in the implementation of the `scopeSelector` feature.
+2. These Administrator Quota Restrictions are not available for Kubernetes versions ≤ v1.31, due to a [bug](https://github.com/kubernetes/kubernetes/issues/124436) in the implementation of the `scopeSelector` feature.
 Because there is no default quota, we will be able to add quota support in a future version of Kubernetes without breaking existing workloads.

 ### Notes/Constraints/Caveats (Optional)